bzaar/marketdata/README.md

 Market Data
 ==========
-Library for working with Market Data.
-Currenty it supports only yahoo market data and used MongoDB for storage.
+A Python library for working with Market Data.
+Currently supports only Yahoo Market data and uses MongoDB for storage.

 # virtualenv setup